BACK

 - Rental Amount Due:

-The lease should specify the exact rental amount to be paid, the frequency of payment, and the date on which rent is due.
-Additionally, you should mention any grace periods for payment and late fees that might be charged.
+The lease should specify the exact rent amount to be paid, the frequency of payment (typically monthly rent), and the date on which rent is due.
+How tenants should pay rent should be explained too, such as via an online rent payment service like Innago, writing a check, or electronic funds transfer.
+Additionally, you should mention any grace periods for tenant rents and late fees that might be charged.
 Remember that both terms – grace periods and late fees – can be regulated by your state’s laws, so do your research to make sure your lease is compliant.
 You should also mention the acceptable methods of rent payment (it’s usually best to avoid accepting cash).

 - Acceptance: